 It’s important to remember that abilities can change over time.
 We may have the ability to complete a task in one situation but not in novel or new environments.
 This is especially true for people with autism who usually find change particularly challenging.

-Furthermore, people with a delay or difficulty in only one of the above areas are unlikely to meet the criteria for Autism Spectrum Disorder, however it is likely that they will benefit from some of the same supports that a person with a diagnosis of ASD has in place.
+Furthermore, people with a delay or difficulty in only one of the above areas are unlikely to meet the criteria for an autism diagnosis, however it is likely that they will benefit from some of the same supports that a person with a diagnosis of autism has in place.
 For this reason, interventions should be based on an assessment of an individual’s strengths and difficulties rather than the diagnosis.

 Children’s difficulties or delays may be expressed or observed as follows:

 - Children may be delayed in speech and language.

 - They may find it hard to communicate what s/he wants and find unusual ways of making themselves understood (e.g. may use objects or another person’s hand to indicate what s/he wants).

 - They may use an unusual tone, pitch, or accent.

 - They may use language in an unusual way (such as being overly formal or academic or repeating phrases or words)

 - They may not understand non-verbal communication such as facial expressions, body language and gestures.